My Photography & Travel Guide To Mont-Saint- Michel, France

 The best shots of Mont Saint Michel are from a distance, where you get the water reflections, sheep, and rap seed fields that create the perfect foreground.
 I walked around the area quite a bit, and here are my suggestions.

 The dam is the easiest location to reach.
 It is the classic location, and the Couesnon River creates a perfect leading line into MSM.
 To reach the dam, you would take a left out of your hotel and walk towards MSM.
 The dam is located at the beginning of the causeway on the left side.
-You will see the spot where the shuttle busses go through a parking barrier --it is just to the left of it.
+You will see the spot where the shuttle buses go through a parking barrier-it is just to the left of it.

 Sunrise from the Dam